-In the course of making carburettor adjustments, it is just possible that the Mixture Control Valve may be inadvertently screwed in or out too far and thereby moved beyond its effective adjustment range.

-Its basic setting can be re-established as follows:

-Close the throttle rotor gradually from the fully opened position until it is just fully closed.
+In the course of making carburetor adjustments, it is just possible that the Mixture Control Valve may be inadvertently screwed in or out too far and thereby moved beyond its effective adjustment range.
+Its basic setting can be re-established as follows: Close the throttle rotor gradually from the fully opened position until it is just fully closed.
 (Do not turn further.)
 Then, screw in the Mixture Control Screw until it stops.
-Now unscrew the Mixture Control Screw approx. $2\frac{1}{2}$ turns.
+Now unscrew the Mixture Control Screw approx. 3/4 turn.
+This is the basic position.